 Light has a profound effect on our sleep and waking.
-Humans are diurnal – we evolved to sleep at night.
-It is easier to sleep in the dark than in light, despite what some people may claim about their personal habits.
+Humans are diurnal, which means we evolved to sleep at night.
+Despite what some people may claim about their personal habits, it is easier to sleep in the dark than in the light, thanks to something known as your circadian cycle.

 Light is so important in establishing the circadian time that it is safe to say that it swamps all other signals.
-When people get jet lag, the “cure” is entrainment to the local time, which can be effected by spending time outdoors.
+When people get jet lag, the “cure” is getting used to the local time, and the best way to accomplish that is by spending time outdoors in natural sunlight.

 Light exposure can have profound effects on sleep.
 When the environment transitions from darkness to light, our brains tend to wake, whether we have had our regular sleep or not.
 It is harder to sleep in bright light than dim light.
 But exposure to bright light during the day also makes sleep feel deeper and more satisfying the next night.